 - Garnish: cucumber slice

-Add the cucumber, mint and lime juice to a shaker, and muddle to extract the flavors.
+Add the cucumber, mint and lime juice into a shaker, and gently muddle to extract the flavors.

-Add the mezcal and aloe liqueur with ice, and shake until well-chilled.
+Add the mezcal and aloe liqueur, fill with ice and shake until well-chilled.

 Strain into a rocks glass over fresh ice.